loco-philippe/NTV/README.md

 With this approach, two NTV entities are defined:
 - a primitive entity which is not composed of any other entity (NTV-single),
-- a structured entity which is an ordered sequence of NTV entities (Ntv-list).
+- a structured entity which is an ordered sequence of NTV entities (NTV-list).

 as well as two JSON formats:
 - simple format when the name and the type are not present (this is the usual case of CSV data),